Last Updated on March 5, 2023 by Victor Queiroz

 This picture is even more appealing when we consider the few competitors in many areas.

-Whether to develop a greenfield business or open a consolidated franchise, Portugal has excellent conditions for the entrepreneur.
+Whether developing a greenfield business or opening a consolidated franchise, Portugal has excellent conditions for entrepreneurs.

 Areas of activities